Falco927/MS2-ftmp-/README.md

 __First time users__

-For the first time users goal it will be to maximize the number of users by offering the best experience to the target audience and engagement-ability of the memory game in a way users will continue to play and maintain interest and motivation to get to the next-level of the game and make them want to come and play again.
+For the first time users goal, it will be to maximize the number of users by offering the best experience to the target audience and engagement-ability of the memory game in a way users will continue to play and maintain interest and motivation to get to the next level of the game and make them want to come and play again.
-The Memory-game might keep users maintain goal oriented behaviors, emotional attachment to the game and make them achieve the desired goal which is to score more points and win the game.
+The Memory-game might keep users maintain goal-oriented behaviors, emotional attachment to the game and make them achieve the desired goal which is to score more points and win the game.

 __Returning users__

-It is very clear the usability of the game is very important goal and one of the most important goals to be achieved, we want users to consistently use the memory game during their travel, disoccupied time or even spare time but at same time to stimulate the use of the brain and to keep them entertained while having fun.
+It is very clear the usability of the game is a very important goal and one of the most important goals to be achieved, we want users to consistently use the memory game during their travel,  or even spare time but at the same time to stimulate the use of the brain and to keep them entertained while having fun.

 __Frequent users__